 Some items are known to trigger hot flashes, so try to avoid them during these periods.
 These triggers include alcohol, caffeine, spicy food, stress, and a hot climate.
 If you experience hot flashes, try to dress in layers and sit with an AC or fan.
 Also, do breathing exercises if you are in a nasty hot flash.

 After you have reached menopause, ensure you are extra vigilant of your health.
 Do your health checkups regularly.
 Make those all-important changes in your diet, routine, and exercise.
 Ensure you do a mammogram once every year.
 A stitch in time saves nine.
 This saying is most applicable in the case of your health.

 Menopause comes with a lack of estrogen and progesterone in your blood, and scientists have found that the lack of estrogen in women’s perimenopause and menopause stages might develop osteoporosis.
 Make sure you test your bone health regularly.

 If you have a penchant for high cholesterol in the blood, now is the time to work towards reducing it, as it might lead to coronary heart disease or CHD.
 Be sure to test your blood regularly.

-If you have none, start a balanced diet, incorporate some light exercise, keep yourself active, maintain a schedule.
+If you have none, start a balanced diet, incorporate some light exercise, keep yourself active, and maintain a schedule.
 Most importantly, if you feel those all too familiar bouts of sadness and depression, understand that they are usual symptoms and consult a doctor to lessen them.

-The biggest takeaway from these should be that you should make a doctor the best friend during this time.
+The biggest takeaway from these should be that you should make a doctor your best friend during this time.
 Be conscientious about your health, do regular checkups, and ensure that you inform a medical professional about it at the first sign of any discrepancy, no matter how small it is.